Michael Rosen: Early life and education

-Rosen's mother, Connie (née Isakofsky; 1920–1976), worked as a secretary at the Daily Worker and later as a primary school teacher and training college lecturer.
-She had attended Central Foundation Girls' School, where she made friends such as Bertha Sokoloff.
+Connie Rosen had attended Central Foundation Girls' School, where she made friends such as Bertha Sokoloff.
 She met Harold in 1935, when both were aged 15, as they were both members of the Young Communist League.
 They participated in the Battle of Cable Street together.
 As a young couple, they settled in Pinner, Middlesex.
 They left the Communist Party in 1957.
 Rosen never joined, but his parents' activities influenced his childhood.
-For example, their acquaintance with the bohemian literary figure Beatrice Hastings made an impression on him as a child.

-At around the age of 11, Rosen began attending Harrow Weald County Grammar School.
+At the age of 11, Rosen began attending Harrow Weald County Grammar School.
 He attended state schools in Pinner and Harrow, as well as Watford Grammar School for Boys.
+He also spent time as an exchange student at Winchester College in 1964, which he recalls fondly.
 Having discovered Jonathan Miller, he thought, "Wouldn't it be wonderful to know all about science, and know all about art, and be funny and urbane and all that?"
 His mother was then working for the BBC.
 Producing a programme featuring poetry, she persuaded him to write for it and used some of his material.
 He later said, "I went to Middlesex Hospital Medical School, started on the first part of a medical training, jacked it in and went on to do a degree in English at Oxford University.
 I then worked for the BBC until they chucked me out and I have been a freelance writer, broadcaster, lecturer, performer ever since—that's to say since 1972.
 Most of my books have been for children, but that's not how I started out.
 Sometime around the age of twelve and thirteen I began to get a sense that I liked writing, liked trying out different kinds of writing, I tried writing satirical poems about people I knew."